h4ck3rm1k3/db-docs/mongo/index.md

   // Remember to close the database session. defer sess.Close()

-  // Pointing to the "birthdays" table. birthdayCollection, err := sess.Collection("birthdays")
+  // Pointing to the "birthday" table. birthdayCollection, err := sess.Collection("birthday")

   if err != nil {
     if err != db.ErrCollectionDoesNotExists {